MianHtan/PSMNet-Cover/README.md

 - Using OneCycleLR to adjust the learning rate

 ### Dataset
-The dataloader only support `DFC2019` and `WHU-Stereo` dataset, the dataset was preprocessed to 8 bits <br />
+The dataloader only support `DFC2019` and `WHU-Stereo` dataset<br />
+The dataloader can support both 3channel 8bit and 1channel 16bit image. <br />
 You can train the model by using `train.py`

 ```